Father goes viral for handing out resumes on side of road, gets hundreds of job offers

 PHOENIX, Ariz.
-(CBS Newspath, KPHO) — A Phoenix father struggling to find a job after getting laid off last month is gaining a lot of attention online, and from employers, for the creative way he decided to market himself.
+(WFLA/CNN) – A Phoenix father struggling to find a job after getting laid off last month is gaining a lot of attention online, and from employers, for the creative way he decided to market himself.

 “It says please take a resume.
 Got laid off looking for a job, and I wanted to make it as easy to read as possible.”